olin-electric-motorsports/olin-electric-motorsports/README.md

 ## Integration Resources
 ### Flashing to microcontrollers

+> [!CAUTION]
+> Take care to plug in the programmer correctly.
+If you insert it the wrong way, you have the potential to reverse-bias sensitive electronics (you could smoke them)!

 To flash (program) an ATMEGA16m1 microcontroller, use a variation of the following command:
 ```shell
 need to insert example flashing command here